boardzilla/boardzilla-docs/docs/game/core-concepts.md

 These are some of the basic core concepts of Boardzilla that will be referred to throughout the documentation.

-## Board
+## Game

-The Board is the class that defines the overall layout of the game.
-It is composed of **Spaces** and **Pieces**.
+The Game is the main class that defines the behaviour of the the game and it's layout.
+The first order of business when creating a game is to subclass Game so you can add your own methods.
+The Game class includes all the **Spaces** and **Pieces** of the board.
 Together these are called **Elements**.
-The board itself is a Space but with special behaviour.
+The Game is itself a Space but with special behaviour.

 ### Space

 Spaces are regions of the Board.
 They are **fixed** and never change once the game starts.
-They can contain both other spaces and pieces.
+A Space can also contain other Spaces and Pieces.

 ### Piece

 Pieces are **movable** objects in the game.
-They can move to other spaces or can be moved inside other Pieces, such as for instance, when tokens are placed onto a card.
+They can move from Space to Space and can also be moved inside other Pieces, such as for instance, when tokens are placed onto a card.

+### Pile

+The Pile is a holding area for pieces that are not in use.
+Pieces can be moved into and out of the Pile.
+It is never visible.
+Think of it as the box sitting off to the side of the game.

 You can read further about this in [Board Structure](./board).